SongpengLiu/LinkedArrayTree/README.md

 # Licence and Declaration
+    All rights preserve, expect granting the view right to journal workers.
-All right preserve.
-Details and correct licence will be revealed after the paper is published.
+    The LICENSE will be changed to MIT License after the associated paper is published.

 # Algorithm
 To be released